-For this reason, we have put together some tips on filming a nativity.
-Obviously, resources will vary from school to school, but even if you are filming on a smart phone or tablet, we hope that these guidelines will be both relevant and useful.
-Do let us know.
+For this reason, we have put together some handy tips on filming your festive school nativity play.
+Obviously, resources will vary from school to school, but even if you are filming on a smartphone or tablet, we hope that these guidelines will be both relevant and helpful.

-Any camera is better than no camera and modern iPhones and iPads have good quality cameras that are easy to operate.
+Any camera is better than no camera, and most modern smartphones and tablets have good quality cameras that are easy to operate.
 DSLR (digital single-lens reflex) cameras with video mode or traditional camcorders are also great, just try and keep them steady in the hand or on a tripod/firm surface.
-If possible aim to use 3 cameras (which can be operated by 2 people if a third isn’t available).
+If possible, aim to use three cameras (which can be operated by two people if a third isn’t available).

-A handheld (but try and keep it steady) Mid shot camera that follows the action with a closer frame and more detail than the wide shot on camera 1.
+A handheld, mid-shot camera that follows the action with a closer frame and more detail than the wide shot on camera one.
 This camera position can be free to roam as the nativity progresses.
 Perfect for catching the younger ones who may forget to face the audience!

-A close up camera on a longer or zoom lens that shows a close up detail of the action.
-Try and capture at least one close up of every child (TIP - use this camera in the dress rehearsal if possible to maximise the shooting opportunity).
+A close-up camera on a longer or zoom lens can capture the detail of the action.
+Try and capture at least one close-up of every child.

-If you have a GoPro camera it doesn’t harm to position this up high slightly off centre looking at the whole scene or down low in the middle front of the scene.
-It’s another Camera 1 that can be used as a safety or bring more variety to the edit.
+If you have a GoPro camera, it doesn’t harm to position this up high, slightly off centre, looking at the whole scene.
+Or, you could position it down low in the front and centre of the scene.
+It’s another alternative to camera one that can be used as a safety or bring more variety to the edit.

 Try to ensure the camera operators know the running order for the nativity as well as possible.
 This will enable them to plan their movement and know where the camera should be pointing at each part.

-Plan the camera positions, get a feel for where the best place to be positioned is well before the nativity starts, not during.
+Plan the camera positions and get a feel for where the best placement is well before the nativity starts, not during.
 To ensure you have covered all bases in your preparations, take a look at our ultimate guide for staging a school musical.

-It’s always best to light the scene from the front not from behind.
-Avoid positioning the scene in front of large windows or light sources as this can create silhouettes that makes it hard for the camera to see children faces, costumes and set decorations.
+It’s always best to light the scene from the front, not from behind.
+You should avoid positioning the scene in front of large windows or light sources as this can create silhouettes that make it hard for the camera to see children’s faces, costumes and set decorations.

 The best way to create the final film is to use editing software.
-Once known as a ‘dark art’ of tv and film professionals (and very expensive), home editing software is now readily available and easy to use.
+Once known as a ‘dark art’ of tv and film professionals (and often very expensive), home editing software is now readily available and easy to use!
 This enables you to use multiple cameras and create a much more engaging film.
-For Mac users, iMovie is a good option for beginners, Adobe Premier Pro for those with more experience or who are relatively tech savvy.
+For Mac users, iMovie is a good option for beginners or Adobe Premier Pro for those with more experience and who are relatively tech-savvy.
 For Windows users, Lightworks and Shotcut offer excellent, free software.
 Try not to jump around too much with the editing – remember, parents will be watching this to see their children, they already know the story!

 Including credits is a fantastic way to make sure all those who have been involved feel valued, and what child (or adult) doesn’t gleam at the sight of their own name?
 These can be typed in the edit and will make for an extra special keepsake.